Year of Call: England & Wales: 2013; New York (Not Practising) 2013

 Hugo practices in Commercial, EU/Competition, and Public Law.

 Hugo is regularly instructed to advise and act on EU and competition matters, contentious, regulatory and non-contentious.
+He has appeared in a series of heavy trials raising complex factual and legal issues, on the claimant and defendant side, and for the regulator.
 With Kelyn Bacon QC he is the author of the chapter “Litigating Decisions of Regulatory Authorities” in Manley and Vickers, Navigating European Pharmaceutical Law (OUP, 2015).

 Notable litigation instructions include: